The main laws and regulations of the product safety legal regime in France are as follows.

 Mass litigation is more common in France, ie, a significant number of individual claims filed by the same counsel before the same court and which are generally subject to the same procedural schedule and heard during the same trial hearing.
 Such cases are a challenge for defendants as plaintiffs will likely present these cases as one large case with exactly the same evidence for all plaintiffs, without that evidence being personal and showing specific damage.
 However, procedurally, these cases should be treated as individual cases, each of which could be tried individually.
 Defendants need to insist on this point in order to stand a chance and avoid a general sentence being passed against them.

-The 2020 launch slightly modified the beta version, allowing for complaints to be made under the following themes:
+The 2020 launch slightly modified the beta version, allowing for complaints to be made in the following areas:

 The major points of the law are as follows.